Question from [name withheld by request]: After reading your Blog about Facebook and all the scams and hackers you make me want to NOT like anything.

 The best course of action is to seek out reputable sources that you can trust to give you the info you need in order to stay safe while you’re enjoying all the great things social media and the Internet in general have to offer.

 I try my best to present the best and most accurate information possible via my blogs and social media accounts.
-However, I’m only human and I fall short at times.
+However, I’m only human and I’m sure I fall short at times.

-When that happens I welcome constructive feedback because it lets me know there’s a problem and it gives me the opportunity to correct it.
+When that happens I welcome constructive feedback because it lets me know there’s a problem and it gives me an opportunity to correct it.

 Thanks for the question.
 I completely understand why you asked it and I appreciate the opportunity to answer it in the best way I know how.

-Update from [name withheld]: I get it, and have seen exactly what you are talking about.
+Update from [name withheld by request]: I get it, and have seen exactly what you are talking about.

 But I am sure I have fallen prey to the unsavory characters on the internet as some have.
 I am basically a cautious person.
 Thanks for the feedback and the information you put out there.